MiLab-HITSZ/2023YeGIAnDe/README.md

 > python main_attack_mix_defense_224img.py

+- or changing the parameters to test attacks with diffrent settings.

 ### If you want to simulate the distributed learning by default settings (dataset: EMNIST, aggregation=FedAvg, distribution=Dir(0.5), #clients=100, #round=100):

 1. run `gen_dataset_pre.py` to get training data with the above settings.
 2. run `easyfl_shell.py` to simulate the distributed learning with 100 clients.

-### or simulating the distributed learning using customed settings:
+### or simulating the distributed learning using customed settings (with different aggregation method and defense method):

 - changing the parameters in `gen_dataset_pre.py`.
 - changing the parameters in `easyfl_batch_run.py`.